pocc/tshark.dev/content/analyze/add_context/_index.md

 draft: false
 ---

-All but one of these methods change context only for the current session.
+These methods change context only for the current session.
-The one exception is to add information from a hosts file to a pcapng (`-H`).
-Otherwise, the file is not changed and others will need to readd the context with all files and commands that you used to see what you see.
+The file is not changed and others will need to readd the context with all files and commands that you used to see what you see.

 If you want to disable the parsing of a protocol for protocols that are not relevant, you can use `--disable-protocol <protocol>`.